 The Numbat is unique among Australian mammals: it is a highly-specialised termite eating marsupial.

-AWC protects at least 30% of the entire Numbat population, and the only Numbat populations which are not in decline.
+AWC protects at least 30 per cent of the entire Numbat population, and the only Numbat populations which are not in decline.

-AWC’s Numbats are protected within large, feral predator-free fenced areas, including at Scotia in western NSW, home to the largest population of Numbats anywhere.
+AWC’s Numbats are protected within large, feral predator-free fenced areas, including at Scotia in western New South Wales, home to the largest population of Numbats anywhere.

 Numbats were reintroduced to Mt Gibson Wildlife Sanctuary in 2016, where the population is expected to grow to 240 individuals.

-In coming years, AWC will establish new populations of Numbats at Mallee Cliffs National Park, and at Newhaven in Central Australia, where feral predator-free areas are under construction.
+In coming years, AWC will establish new populations of Numbats at Mallee Cliffs National Park, and at Newhaven Wildlife Sanctuary in Central Australia, where AWC has established the biggest feral predator-free area on mainland Australia.

 Ultimately, the Newhaven project alone is projected to more than double the global population of Numbats.